Spomky-Labs/otphp/Resources/doc/brute_force_protection.md

 Brute Force Protection
 ======================

-Brute force protection is not part of the bundle, but you can easily implement it by listening to the [events](events.md) provided by the bundle.
+Brute force protection is essential for two-factor authentication, because otherwise the authentication code could just be guessed by an attacker.
+The bundle doesn't come with a predefined anti brute force solution, but you can easily implement one by listening to the [events](events.md) provided by the bundle.

 ## 1) Log failed two-factor attempts